How To Prove The ROI Of Getting Organized [Backed By Science]

 - Thousands of keywords to rank on.
 When every blog post targets a keyword, every search brings new traffic.
 Organic search accounts for 69% of our traffic, which wouldn’t be possible if we didn’t consistently publish content strategically targeted at ranking for terms our audience uses.

-Just by running through the frameworks with the examples in this article, being organized would:
+What Is Being Organized Worth To You?Just by running through the frameworks with the examples in this article, being organized would:

 - Give you 6 hours of productivity and save $180 on every white paper you’d produce moving forward.